 Where are we now?

 The next step is to apply for the necessary permits from the Norwegian authorities.
 Final routes for the project are also yet to be determined, but areas such as Sørenga, Kampen and Ås are being considered.
-The project plans to put the first buses into operation by the end of 2018 or in the beginning of the next year.
+The project aims to put the first buses into operation in the beginning of 2019.

 Facts about the project

-- Autonomous Mobility offers Ruter three bus types with seating for 10-14 passengers.
+Autonomous Mobility offers Ruter three bus types with seating for 10-14 passengers.
 In addition, we have an autonomous car that seats six passengers.
-What type of bus eventually arrives in Oslo will be clarified later in the year, depending on where they will operate.
+What type of bus eventually arrives in Oslo will be clarified later on in the project, depending on where they will operate.